Superconvergence of Online Optimization for Model Predictive Control: Introduction

-One of the central issues in solving \eqref{pro:1} is the \textit{time to solution}: the control policy $\bu_k$ must be known \textit{before} time $k$ so it can be applied.
-For long horizons $N$ this is impossible.
+One of the central issues in solving \eqref{pro:1} is the \textit{time to solution}: the control action $\bu_k$ must be known \textit{before} time $k$ so it can be applied.
+For long horizons this is impossible.
 Moreover, the reference $\bd$ comes into the system as a data stream and is rarely known at time $0$ all the way to $N$.
-Consequently, an MPC approach, which we will set up in detail in section~\ref{sec:3}, solves much shorter horizon problems (see \eqref{pro:2}): starting at time $n_1$, it first solves a subproblem within $[n_1, n_2]$, then advances the computation time by lag $L$, incorporates the solution with new data, solves a subsequent subproblem from $n_1+L$ to $n_2+L$, and repeats the process.
-Despite the reduction in computation brought about by the shrinking of the time horizon, however, for complex systems with large state spaces and multiple characteristic time scales the resulting nonlinear programs are still too expensive.
-To address this issue, several authors have proposed solving the MPC approximately as a---in effect---parametric nonlinear equation.
-In this online optimization approach, one solves only a few Newton iterations (and, sometimes, only one iteration) for the reduced-horizon problems before shifting the horizon by $L$ stages (see \cite{Ohtsuka1997Real, Wang2010Fast, Zavala2010Real}).
-Under some conditions on the data and the system, one can show that, if started close enough to the original solution, the approach stably tracks the trajectory of the exact MPC policy (see \cite{Zavala2010Real}) and, if the controller stabilizes, the solution of the original, long-horizon problem \eqref{pro:1}.
+Consequently, a MPC approach, which we will set up in detail in Section~\ref{sec:3}, solves much shorter horizon problems (see \eqref{pro:2}): starting at time $n_1$, it first solves a subproblem within $[n_1, n_2]$, then advances the computation time by lag $L$, incorporates the solution with new data, solves a subsequent subproblem from $n_1+L$ to $n_2+L$, and repeats the process.
+Despite the reduction in computation brought about by the shrinking of the time horizon, however, for complex systems with large state spaces and multiple characteristic time scales, the resulting reduced-horizon nonlinear programs are still too expensive.
+To address this issue, several authors have proposed solving the MPC approximately as a parametric nonlinear equation.
+In this online optimization approach, one solves only a few Newton iterations (and, sometimes, only one iteration) for the reduced-horizon problems before shifting the horizon by $L$ stages (see \cite{Ohtsuka1997Real, Diehl2002Real, Diehl2005Real, Diehl2005Nominal, Zavala2010Real, Dinh2012Adjoint, Wynn2014Convergence, Wang2010Fast, Zanelli2021Lyapunov}).
+Under some conditions on the data and the system, one can show that, if started close enough to the original solution, the approach tracks the parametric optimal solution (see \cite{Zavala2010Real}).
+Detailed comparisons with this kind of iteration algorithms are discussed below.